druiz0992/cusnarks/README.md

   amounts of data

 ### Requirements
-* Pthon (Tested with Python 2.7)
+* python (Tested with Python 2.7)
-**  numpy
+  - numpy
-* Cython : Cython will be used to build wrappers of C++/CUDA functions callable from Python modules
+* cython : Cython will be used to build wrappers of C++/CUDA functions callable from Python modules
 * c++/gcc
 * CUDA toolkit